 Thousands Lights Mosque is one of the oldest and largest mosques in the country and a privileged place of worship for Muslims and azadari for Shia.
 The thousands lights mosque is multi-domed in Anna Salai and it was built by the Nawab Umdat-ul-Umrah in 1810.
 The reason behind its name is because of the thousand lamps situated in the hall of the mosque.

 Its immense holy effect and the series of carved replicas of Shia Shrines are the reasons it attracts many tourists every year.
 Well, if you’re an atheist or believe in one universal God then I would say you must visit here.
 I’m a Hindu by birth but still, I love to visit this place because of its beauty, architecture, and its peaceful vibes.
 Besides this, I’m an Omnist and believe in all religions by nature.

 Location: Royapettah, Peters Rd, Peters Colony, Thousand Lights, Chennai, Tamil Nadu 600086

 5. Kovalam Beach

-It is one of my favorite and most visited beaches of Chennai because of the pristine natural beauty of the surroundings and the plenty of activities it offers to its travelers.
+It is one of my favourite and most visited beaches in Chennai because of the pristine natural beauty of the surroundings and the plenty of activities it offers to its travellers.
 Kovalam or Covelong Beach is the best place for sunrise, sunsets, and also watersports with windsurfing and swimming.